 Our philosophy is that each pupil is entitled to a curriculum that prepares them for life’s opportunities, responsibilities and experiences.

-We teach a knowledge and skills focused curriculum, which ensures that pupils of all backgrounds gain the cultural capital that is their entitlement.
+We teach a knowledge rich curriculum, which ensures that pupils of all backgrounds gain the cultural capital that is their entitlement.
 In doing so, we develop the whole child, spiritually, morally, socially and culturally.

 We believe that knowledge and skills are paramount to our pupils’ success.
 This is why we retain a three year Key Stage 3, giving years 7-9 the time to enjoy a wide breadth of subjects.
 They develop as artists, designers and performers, as linguists, geographers and historians, as scientists and as sportsmen and women.
 Our Key Stage 3 and Key Stage 4 curriculum offer is broad and balanced between academic rigour and creativity.
 The emphasis we place on English and Maths supports this goal; we value literacy and numeracy as vital skills that underpin all learning.